floriancourgey/blog/_posts/2018-04-18-count-occurences-of-string-regex-in-files-regex-using-powershell.md

 ---
-id: 356
-title: Count occurences of string in files using PowerShell (grep on Windows)
+title: "Powershell grep: Count occurences of string in files using PowerShell (grep on Windows)"
-date: 2018-04-18T20:17:42+00:00
-author: Florian Courgey
-layout: post
-categories:
+categories: [grep,opensource,powershell,windows]
-  - grep
-  - opensource
-  - powershell
-  - windows
 ---

 ## Display occurences

 Display occurences of lines ending with &#8220;,2018&#8221; in all CSV of a folder